DIY Framing for a New Door

 Build a new door frame following the diagram here.
 The new frame will support the structural load of the wall when the existing supports have been removed.
-The parts that come together to form a door frame include the cripple studs which transfer the load from the wall top plate to the header.
-The header is then supported by the jack and king studs along the sides and these transfer the wall load to the soleplate which in turn transfers the load to the floor joists and then to the foundation.
+The parts that come together to form a door frame include: the cripple studs, which transfer the load from the wall top plate to the header.
+The header is then supported by the jack and king studs along the sides, and these transfer the wall load to the soleplate, which in turn transfers the load to the floor joists, and then to the foundation.

 Saving the studs may be the easiest way, but both methods have their advantages and disadvantages.
 Removing them completely will mean an easier cutting job, but require additional framing and wall repair.
 Preserving them can make repairing the wall easier, but cutting them off straight can be difficult.

-To preserve the cripple studs, calculate where to cut them by adding the jamb height (included in the packaging for pre-hung doors) and the header size (calculated below), plus ½ inch wiggle room.
+To preserve the cripple studs, calculate where to cut them by adding the jamb height (included in the packaging for pre-hung doors), and the header size (calculated below), plus ½ inch wiggle room.
 Remove the plaster or drywall to this point and cut a straight line across the studs you want to save.

 Measure from the finished floor and use a square to mark both faces and edges of the boards.
 Use a handsaw to cut squarely along the lines to ensure a good, flush fit against the header you will be adding.
 To avoid binding of the saw blade while you're cutting, wedge 2x4's between the floor and top plate to support the wall weight.
 If you're working on a load bearing wall leave the supports in place until you have installed all the new framing.

-Plan to build your new frame 1 inch wider and ½ inch higher than the size of the new door jamb.
+Plan to build your new frame 1 inch wider, and ½ inch higher than the size of the new door jamb.
 This extra space will allow for adjusting the position of the new door jamb for a plumb fit.

 Choose an existing studs to serve as the first king stud and then determine if it's necessary to install a new one on the other side, or if one of the studs can be shimmed to do the job.
 If you can't find two ideal candidates to serve as king studs, which is very likely, you'll have to add a new 2x4 on one side of the new opening.

-To find the location for the second king stud add the jamb width, plus 3 inches for jacks and 1 inch for wiggle room.
+To find the location for the second king stud, add the jamb width, plus 3 inches for jacks, and 1 inch for wiggle room.
 Measure from the inside of the first king stud and mark this point on the soleplate.
 Keep this measurement and use it again to cut the header length in the next phase of the framing.

-If the next existing wall stud is exactly 1½ inches from the mark you can just butt a new 2x4 against it to act a the second king stud, but most likely things won't be that simple.
+If the next, existing wall stud is exactly 1½ inches from the mark you can just butt a new 2x4 against it to act as the second king stud, but most likely things won't be that simple.
 If the stud is several inches or more from the mark you can add spacers to build out the new 2x4.
 To cut the spacers, measure to the soleplate mark and subtract 1½ inches for the thickness of the new 2x4 from this total.
 Cut 2 or 3 pieces of 2x4 to this length and nail them between the new 2x4 and the existing one.